IUrixl/IUrixl/README.md

 # IUrixl
 Yo!\
-Born in Spain, 2008, started on the computer stuff at the age of 8.
-Learnt all by myself, constantly improving my skills and working on new stuff!
+Born in Spain, 2008.
+Started on the computer stuff at the age of 8.
+Learnt everything i know by myself, constantly improving my skills and working on new stuff.
+My batch projects are just for the fun of it!\
+Worked in over +40 roblox comissions, from small ones to entire games developed.\
+Developing a Crossplatform (Linux-Windows) game engine on rust!\

 Computer Graphics developer.
 Programming Language Theorist.